zemian/zemian.github.io/blog/_posts/2020/2020-09-27-text-editor.md

 ---
-title: Which Programmer Text Editor You Use?
+title: Which Programmer Text Editor Do You Use?
 date: 2020-09-27
 tags:
 - editor